pfsense/docs/source/firewall/preventing-rfc1918-traffic-from-exiting-a-wan-interface.rst

 On the edit interfaces screen (**Interfaces > WAN**, for example) there is an option to *Block private networks*.
 This is a rule blocking inbound traffic, not outbound like the rule described here.
-As long as pfSense is not behind a WAN that uses private addressing, both rules are desirable and should be enabled.
+As long as the pfSense instance is not behind a WAN that uses private addressing, both rules are desirable and should be enabled.